tkShir/TOPIX-Price-Signal-Analysis/README.md

 # TOPIX-Price-Signal-Analysis

 ## Overview
 This project attempts to determine whether Nikkei 225, a Japanese Stock Index, will rise or fall, based on other global stock index as well as foreign exchange rate.
 The data used were from 01/01/2014 to 12/31/2019.
-If there were missing values in data, average of respective data set.
+If there were missing values in data, average of the respective data set were used.

 The Indexes used are:
 * Dow Jones (DJI)